GageGotya/CTF-Writeups/THM Bounty Hacker CTF.md

 ## 📘 Overview

 The **Bounty Hacker** room places you in the role of a digital bounty hunter targeting a cybercriminal syndicate.
-You’ll enumerate a server, access files via FTP, crack credentials, and escalate to root using a misconfigured sudo permission.
+You'll enumerate a server, access files via FTP, crack credentials, and escalate to root using a misconfigured sudo permission.

-> 🔎 A great beginner-friendly room covering foundational pentesting techniques like recon, password reuse, and privilege escalation.
+> 💡 A great beginner-friendly room covering foundational pentesting techniques like recon, password reuse, and privilege escalation.

 ---